Recommender Systems with Generative Retrieval: Experiments

-We evaluate the proposed framework on three public real-world benchmarks from the Amazon Product Reviews dataset~\cite{he2016ups}, containing user reviews and item metadata from May 1996 to July 2014.
+\textbf{Datasets.} We evaluate the proposed framework on three public real-world benchmarks from the Amazon Product Reviews dataset~\cite{he2016ups}, containing user reviews and item metadata from May 1996 to July 2014.
 In particular, we use three categories of the Amazon Product Reviews dataset for the sequential recommendation task: ``Beauty'', ``Sports and Outdoors'', and ``Toys and Games''.
-Table~\ref{table:dataset_summary} summarizes the statistics of the datasets.
-We use users' review history to create item sequences sorted by timestamp and filter out users with less than 5 reviews.
-Following the standard evaluation protocol~\cite{kang2018self, geng2022recommendation}, we use the leave-one-out strategy for evaluation.
-For each item sequence, the last item is used for testing, the item before the last is used for validation, and the rest is used for training.
-During training, we limit the number of items in a user's history to 20.
+We discuss the dataset statistics and pre-processing in Appendix~\ref{sec:dataset_characteristics}.